Innovation in Rural Alberta

 AMI technology is an integrated system of smart meters, communication networks and data management systems that enables two-way communication between the meters and EQUS staff or members.
-Meters will record energy consumption every 15 minutes and securely transmit this information to EQUS.
+Meters record energy consumption every 15 minutes and securely transmit this information to EQUS.

 - Is any of this new equipment dangerous to be around, are there health concerns related to EMF and RF signals?

-No, the equipment is safe and will be installed by professionals.
+No, the equipment is safe and is installed by professionals.
 Advanced meters are certified to meet government and professional safety standards.
 They operate well within Health Canada’s wireless signal guidelines and comply with the strictest international standards.
 The signals from the meters are much lower than common devices, such as Wi-Fi routers, cell phones and baby monitors.

 All electronic devices have an electromagnetic field, this includes lights, cell phones, computers, and household appliances.
 Learn more about electromagnetic fields here.
 See the World Health Organization's assessments of the public health risks of electromagnetic fields here.